galaxyproject/ansible-cloudlaunch/README.md

 149.165.157.111 ansible_ssh_user="ubuntu" ansible_ssh_private_key_file="key.pem" ansible_ssh_common_args='-o StrictHostKeyChecking=no -o CheckHostIP=no -o "UserKnownHostsFile /dev/null"'
 ```

-Edit the configuration vaules.
-In particular, the database password and the server name should be changed.
-You will also need to provide your own SSL cert files.
-The default values are stored in
+Edit the configuration values.
+In particular, the database password and the
+server name should be changed.
+You will also need to provide your own SSL cert
+files.
+The default values are stored in `roles/cloudlaunch/defaults.yml` but
-`roles/cloudlaunch/defaults.yml` but you can also use `local_vars.yml` file in
+you should use `local_vars.yml` file in the repo root directory (as defined
-the repo root directory (as defined in `playbook.yml`) to change the most frequently edited values:
+in `playbook.yml`) to change the most frequently edited values.
+Note that this
+file must exist for the playbook to run.
+Here is an example of that file's
+content:

 ```
 dbpassword: "CHANGEMEONINSTALL"